ehoang0106/pi-tunnel/README.md

 Within this file, you will want to type in the following lines and adjust them for your use case as you go.

 [TUNNELNAME] – Replace this value with the name of your tunnel.

 [USERNAME] – This value will need to be replaced with your user’s name.

 [UUID] – You will need to specify the UUID that you got back in step 5 of this section.

 [HOSTNAME] – Swap this value out with the domain name you are planning to utilize.
 For example, “test.pimylifeup.com“.

 [PORT] – Finally, replace “PORT” with the port you want accessible through the tunnel.

 [PROTOCOL] – This is the protocol you want tobe utilized for your service.
 In the case of a web server, you will want to use “http” or “https“.

-However, there are a few other options that you can utilize if the service you are using utilizes a different protocol. http – Forward HTTP requests through to the specified service.

 E.G., http://localhost:8080
 https – Forward HTTPS requests to the specified service